myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 # Choosing an OLAP data store

-## What are your options when choosing an online analytical processing (OLAP) data store?
+## What are your options when choosing an OLAP data store?
-In Azure, all of the following data stores will meet the core requirements for OLAP:
+In Azure, all of the following data stores will meet the core requirements for online analytical processing (OLAP):

 - [SQL Server with Columnstore indexes](/sql/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics)
 - [Azure Analysis Services](/azure/analysis-services/analysis-services-overview)